Global online ESL market size in 2024?

 • Experience gives you the tools and frameworks to ‘build’ lessons with solid foundations.

-While you can teach English online with no experience, some experience makes the process less scary, more effective and leads to earning more money.
-The faster that you get some experience, the faster your teaching will improve, you’ll earn more and be doing a more effective job.
+While you can teach English online with no experience, some experience makes the process less scary, makes you a more effective teacher and helps you earn more money.

 • Experience provides you with successful and fun activities and lesson plans that work;